Brugman/dashboard-search/README.md

-> Dashboard Search is a WordPress plugin that puts search on your dashboard for all your post types, and some other things.
+> Dashboard Search is a WordPress plugin that puts search on your dashboard for all your post types.

 ![screenshot](/screenshot.png)